Components -> Amino acids -> Amino acids

 Common Questions About Cystine

-What is Cystine?
+What is cystine?

 Cystine is a non-essential amino acid, which means that the body can produce it on its own.
 It is formed from two molecules of the amino acid cysteine and plays a key role in protein structure and function.
-Cystine is also a powerful antioxidant and helps support the immune system.

-What is Cystine do for the body?
+What does cystine do for the body?

-How much Cystine do I need?
+How much cystine do I need?

-The recommended dietary allowance (RDA) for cystine has not been established, as it is considered a non-essential amino acid that can be synthesized by the body from methionine.
-However, it is important to consume adequate amounts of protein-containing foods to ensure sufficient cystine intake.
+No recommended dietary allowances (RDA) are established for non-essential amino acids, as they can be synthesized by the body.
+However, it is important to consume adequate amounts of protein-containing foods to ensure sufficient overall protein intake.
+This ensures that the body has the necessary building blocks to produce non-essential amino acids as needed.

-How do vegans get their Cystine intake?
+How do vegans get cystine?

 Cystine Daily Requirement Calculator